Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 Our azure-core library takes a dependency on `typing-extensions` so for most client libraries the dependency is already
 implicit.

+When importing a backported type into code, `typing-extensions` does a try/except on your behalf (either importing
+from `typing` if supported, or `typing-extensions` if the Python version is too old) so there is no need to do this
+check yourself.

-See the [typing-extensions](https://github.com/python/typing/tree/master/typing_extensions) docs to check what
+See the [typing-extensions](https://github.com/python/typing/tree/master/typing_extensions) docs to check what has been
-has been backported.
+backported.

 ## Install and run mypy on your client library code

-Our Python SDK repo has the version of mypy that we run in CI pinned to a specific version.
-This is to avoid surprise
+Our Python SDK repo has the version of mypy that we run in CI pinned to a specific version (
-typing errors raised when a new version of `mypy` ships.
-All client libraries in the Python SDK repo are automatically
+currently [0.931](https://pypi.org/project/mypy/0.931/)).
+This is to avoid surprise typing errors raised when a new
+version of `mypy` ships.
+All client libraries in the Python SDK repo are automatically opted in to running mypy (TODO
-opted in to running mypy (TODO not yet).
+not yet).

 The easiest way to install and run mypy locally is
 with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
 This reproduces the exact mypy